 Asbestos Risks on the USS Claude V. Ricketts (DDG-5)

 Asbestos is a toxic fibrous mineral that was heavily used in shipyards and shipbuilding for most of the 20th century.
 The dangers of using the substance were speculated for a long time before usage was regulated.
 For the U.S. Navy, for instance, the properties of asbestos were extremely valuable, especially in times of war when resources were to be treated with prudence.
 Having been cheap, widely available, but most importantly fire-resistant and with a low electrical conductivity made it fit the requirements of many branches of the military, but it especially resonated with the demands of the Navy.
 Equipment containing asbestos was also non-corrosive and it acted as a stabilizer for many other mixtures which made it an ideal option for salty sea conditions.

-At the same time, however, the mineral has been proven to be harmful to the health of humans, especially when found in its fiber form because it is more easy for it to be inhaled.
-The human body does not possess the mechanism of eliminating such type of fiber, which means that there will be no resistance in the face of the fiber irritating the organism.
+At the same time, however, the mineral has been proven to be harmful to the health of humans, especially when found in its fiber form because it is easier for it to be inhaled.
+The human body does not possess the mechanism of eliminating such types of fibers, which means that there will be no resistance in the face of the fiber irritating the organism.
 After enough time passes, a few decades as medical records show, symptoms start appearing only to reveal a cancerous disease at an already advanced stage.
-If you know somebody that served in the Navy and is affected by an asbestos-related illness, they might be able to legally recover damages.
+If you know somebody who served in the Navy and is affected by asbestos-related cancer, they might be able to legally recover damages.

 Have You Been Exposed to Asbestos on the USS Claude V. Ricketts (DDG-5)?

 We can help you sort out your unique experience with asbestos.
 If you decide to file a claim, we can put you in touch with skilled asbestos lawyers.
 Call us at 760.621.6147 for more information.